PixelMelt/Userscripts/README.md

 # Userscripts
-My collection of useful userscripts, some are written by my and some arent.
+My collection of useful userscripts, some are written by me and some arent.